Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

-Note the right hand side converges in $T$ adic topology by item (4).
-This is the required filtered $A_{\infty}$ structure.
-The proof of Theorem \ref{AJtheorem} is now complete.

-\begin{rem} The filtered $A_{\infty}$ structure obtained by Theorem \ref{AJtheorem} is independent of the choices up to pseudo-isotopy.
+\begin{rem} The filtered $A_{\infty}$ structure obtained by Theorem~\ref{AJtheorem} is independent of the choices up to pseudo-isotopy.
 We can prove it as follows.
-We can prove that for each $E_i$ the structure $\{\frak m_{k}^{<E_i,j,\epsilon_i}\}$ is independent of the choices up to pseudo-isotopy modulo $T^{E_i}$ in the same way as Proposition \ref{prop336}.
-We can next show that this pseudo-isotopy modulo $T^{E_i}$ is independent of the choices up to pseudo-isotopy of pseudo-isotopy modulo $T^{E_i}$.
-We can use it in the same way as above to show that required independence of the filtered $A_{\infty}$ structure up to pseudo-isotopy.
-We will discuss this point more in Section \ref{sec:independence2}. \end{rem}
+We can prove that for each $E_i$ the structure $\bigl\{\mathfrak m_{k}^{<E_i,j,\varepsilon_i}\bigr\}$ is independent of the choices up to pseudo-isotopy modulo $T^{E_i}$ in the same way as Proposition~\ref{prop336}.
+We can next show that this pseudo-isotopy modulo $T^{E_i}$ is independent of the choices up to pseudo-isotopy of pseudo-isotopies modulo $T^{E_i}$.
+We can use it in the same way as above to show the required independence of the filtered $A_{\infty}$ structure up to pseudo-isotopy.
+See \cite[Section 21.3]{foootech22,fooonewbook}.
+We will discuss this point more in Section~\ref{sec:independence2}.